Miss Nigeria

-Miss Nigeria is an annual pageant showcasing positive attributes of Nigerian women and awarding university scholarships.
-The winner portrays exemplary qualities and serves as a role model for young women in the country.
+Miss Nigeria is an annual pageant showcasing positive attributes of Nigerian women, and awarding university scholarships.
+The winner is expected to portray exemplary qualities whilst serving as a role model to young women in the country.
 The pageant is currently organised by Daily Times.

-The current titleholder is 18-year-old hijab model Shatu Garko who represented the north-east.
-She is the first Muslim winner in the pageant's 64-year history, and the first hijabi alongside pharmacist Halima Abubakar.
+The current titleholder is lawyer Doris Ogah, who represented the South-South region.

 History

-National newspaper Daily Times established the Miss Nigeria franchise which originally started as a photo contest in 1957.
-Contestants sent photographs to the publication's Lagos office where finalists were shortlisted; those successful were invited to compete in the live final which at the time did not include a swimsuit competition at the Lagos Island Club.
+The then-Nigerian Printing and Publishing Company - publishers of national newspaper Daily Times - established the Miss Nigeria franchise which originally started as a photo contest in 1957.
+Contestants submitted photographs to the publication's Lagos office where finalists were shortlisted; those successful were invited to compete in the live final - which at the time did not include a swimsuit competition - at the Lagos Island Club.
 UAC employee Grace Oyelude won the maiden edition of Miss Nigeria, and would later use part of her £200 prize money to travel to England where she studied Nursing.

 Contrary to popular belief, Julie Coker was not the first Miss Nigeria – the school teacher had actually won Miss Western Nigeria.
 However, she did compete in the contest the year after Oyelude's reign, but lost to office clerk Helen Anyamaeluna.
 Former seamstress Nene Etule remains the only non-Nigerian to have won the contest; she was eligible as the Southern Cameroons were under Nigerian constitution in 1959.
 The following year the contest was briefly renamed 'Miss Independence' to commemorate the country's independence from British rule, and WNTV continuity announcer Rosemary Anieze was crowned in a ceremony which included Coker as one of the judges.

 After the new millennium, Miss Nigeria became a shadow of its former self, and the contest was placed on hold in 2004.
 Prior to this, no winner was crowned after Clara Ojo's victory from 1994 to 1998 due to the organiser's incapability to convene a pageant during this time.
 To date, Ojo remains the longest-serving Miss Nigeria (Although no contest was held from 2004 to 2010, Ene Lawani had already ceased ceremonial duties long before the franchise was purchased from the Daily Times.
 Similarly, no winner was crowned for seven years after Stella Owivri until the pageant was revamped in 1977 when reigning Miss World Cindy Breakspeare crowned Toyin Monney).